-In an earlier study (Orwin 2000) I presented a practical stylistic analysis of a poem by the poet Axmed Ismaciil Diiriye "Qaasim" in which I showed that various aspects of language were used in such a way as to mould an aesthetic object that thereby communicated its "message" in a powerful and engaging way.
-I suggested that the poem presented itself as a coherent whole that opened with a metaphor embodying the theme of the poem and ended with a sense of resolution and closure.
-The whole was held together in a dynamic way by the "relatively high degree of internal interconnectedness via multiple non-random links," to repeat Abondolo (2001:6; see above).
-This sort of poetic "texture" is something that I have found present in other maanso poems and, although indigenous critical discourse does not articulate such features in the way I did in the analysis of Qaasim's poem, we do see a reflection of recognition of this type of structure present in Somali critical discourse on poetry.
-This is the idea of a maanso poem being constructed in three parts: arar, dhexdhexaad, and gebaggebo, which we might translate as "introduction," "middle section," and "end," respectively.23 The expectation of these parts of a maanso poem implies the expectation of "totality or coherence," a convention recognized by Jonathan Culler (1975:171) as characteristic of Western European lyric poetry.
+In Orwin (2000) I presented a practical stylistic analysis of a poem by the poet Axmed Ismaciil Diiriye 'Qaasim' in which I showed that various aspects of language were used in such a way as to mould an aesthetic object which thereby communicated its 'message' in a powerful and engaging way.
+One aspect I suggested was that the poem presented itself as a coherent whole, opening with a metaphor embodying the theme of the poem and ending with a sense of resolution and closure.
+The whole was held together in a dynamic way by the 'relatively high degree of internal interconnectedness via multiple non-random links' to repeat Abondolo (2001) (see p.
+334 above).
+This sort of poetic 'texture' is something which I have found to be present in other maanso poems and, although indigenous critical discourse does not articulate such features in the way I did in the analysis of Qaasim's poem, we do see a reflection of recognition of this type of structure present in Somali critical discourse on poetry.
+This is the idea of a maanso poem being constructed in three parts: arar, dhexdhexaad and gebaggebo, which we might translate as 'introduction', 'middle section' and 'end' respectively.23 The expectation of these parts of a maanso poem implies the expectation of 'totality or coherence', a convention Culler recognized (1975: 171) in Western European lyric poetry.
 I am suggesting therefore that the way in which language is used in a maanso poem is such that it underpins the idea of it being a coherent and individuated definitive text.
 When this is considered along with the fact that each maanso poem is inherently associated with the composer who wrought that text, we see the bases for the concept of a definitive text.

-The sense that a poem is a coherent whole in its own right is reflected in the way in which a poem may have a "life" away from the immediate context of its composition.
-Said Sheikh Samatar refers to this phenomenon when he observes that Somalis see "their verse in two senses: the immediate and the transcendental.
-While a poem commends itself for its sense of the immediate and the relevant, it derives its enduring validity from another quarter: from the fact of its permanency and its comforting qualities in an impermanent and uncomfortable environment" (1982:58).
-He is stating that, for the Somalis, a maanso poem can be that "individuated product" described by Hanks and be so to the extent that it can be meaningful not only in its original context, but in contexts further away in both time and space.
+The sense that a poem is a coherent whole in its own right is reflected in the way in which a poem may have a 'life' away from the immediate context of its composition.
+Said refers to this when he states that Somalis see: 'their verse in two senses: the immediate and the transcendental.
+While a poem commends itself for its sense of the immediate and the relevant, it derives its enduring validity from another quarter: from the fact of its permanency and its comforting qualities in an impermanent and uncomfortable environment' (Said, 1982: 58).
+He is stating that, for the Somalis, a maanso poem can be that 'individuated product' of Hanks and be so to the extent that it can be meaningful not only in its original context, but in contexts further away in both time and space.
+When considering this approach to textual form in light of the distinction between maanso and hees, I see interesting potential similarities with the concept of autonomy of Western tonal art music discussed in Clarke (1996).

-23 Much of what I have learned about this critical discourse has been from Maxamed Cabdullahi Riiraash, a broadcaster and connoisseur of poetry in Djibouti, to whom I am grateful.
+$^{^{23}}$ Much of what I have learnt about this has been from Maxamed Cabdullahi Riiraash a broadcaster and connoisseur of poetry in Djibouti to whom I am grateful.